beatlforsa

 When comparing pressings of this record, the copies that get their voices to sound present, while at the same time warm, smooth, and sweet, especially during the harmonies and in the loudest choruses, are always the best.
 All the other instruments seem to fall in line when the vocals are correct.
 This is an old truism — it’s all about the midrange — but in the case of an early Beatles album such as For Sale, it really is true. (more…)

-After Years of Searching, We Finally Found an Old Beatles Record that Sounds Really Good
+After Years of Searching, We Finally Found an Old Beatles Record with Top Quality Sound

 On the Yellow and Black Parlophone label!
 This is best sounding early label pressing we have ever played.
 Not a Shootout Winner, but a perfectly enjoyable copy of one of the best sounding Beatles albums we play on a regular basis.